bfranzen1-zz/TriviaRoyale/README.md

 ![database structure](images/image4.jpg)

 ## Endpoints
 The trivia microservice will handle the state of the game.
 The state will include a list of questions to ask and the users currently in the game.
 The service will generate a set of questions to ask users based on the API we are pulling from.
-After each question is answered by users in the alloted time those that didn’t answer correctly will be removed from the game.
+After each question is answered by users in the alloted time those that didn’t answer correctly, or in time, will be removed from the game.

+GAME LOGIC
+- On game start, a go routine is initiatied that sends questions periodically depending on the difficulty set for the game.
+    - the questions are sent to the RabbitMQ service which posts "game-question" messages containing a question struct to all users that are players in the lobby
+- After a period of waiting the server checks that answers provided by users and removes those that didn't answer in time or got the wrong answer.
+- The game has ended when there is either one user left or there are no more questions to answer.
+When the game ends or a user loses they are kicked from the lobby and their statistics for the game are saved.
+    - a message is sent to the Rabbit queue "game-over" or "game-won" and contains the lobby state at that point in time
+- Points are awarded for correct answers and the situation in which someone won (number of players left and difficulty)

 POST /v1/users
-- Given a json object containing user information, including email, password, first name, last name, user name, and a photoURL, inserts the user into the user store
+- Given a json object containing user information, including email, password, first name, last name, and user name, inserts the user into the user store
 - Returns the newly inserted user, along with their ID
 - Creates a session for the newly inserted user in the session store
+- Requires a JSON object with:
+    - string first name of user
+    - string last name of user
+    - string email of user
+    - string password of user
+    - string passwordconf of user
+- 400 errors are returned if invalid data is sent
+- 201 is returned on success

+TRIVIA MICROSERVICE
+- 401 errors are returned if at any point a user is not authenticated

-GET /v1/users/{userID}
+GET /v1/trivia
-- Given a userID, will return the user name and statistics for that specific userID

-POST /v1/user/{userID}
-- Adds user game statistics to UserStatistics table after a game has been completed
+- If the user is authenticated it gets a json object containing an array of active lobbies
+- 401 error returned if user not authenticated
+- 200 on success

 POST /v1/trivia
-- Insert a new trivia game into the trivia microservice
+- Insert a new trivia game into the trivia microservice with the passed options encoded in a json object if the user is authenticated
+- Requires JSON object with:
+    - an int representing the number of questions
+    - an int representing the max players to allow
+    - an int representing the category to select
+    - a string representing the difficulty (easy, medium, hard)
+- 400 is returned if data is invalid
+- a 200 is returned on success
+    - additionally, a message is sent to the RabbitMQ type "lobby-new" containing the new lobby struct

+GET /v1/trivia/{triviaID}
+- the authenticated creator of the lobby wants to start the game
+- go routine is initiated that starts game and handles state
+- a 200 status is returned if the start succeeded

-POST /v1/trivia/{triviaID}
+POST /v1/trivia/{triviaID}?type=
+- checks if user is authenticated
 - Add user to lobby
 - Upgrade to websocket to send questions
-- Start game if time runs out on lobby waiting
+- Start game if the max players is reached or the creator starts the game

-GET /v1/trivia/{triviaID}/answer
-- User sends answer to question
-- Game state updated
-- If answer incorrect user removed from state
+- if the type query is set to add it will add the user to the lobby, if it's answer it will submit the answer to the current question in the lobby
+- if the added user makes the lobby full the game is started
+- a 201 status is returned on success
+    - additionally, a message is sent to the RabbitMQ type "lobby-add" containing the new lobby struct and userIds

+PATCH /v1/trivia/{triviaID}
-- Send user result of answer
+- checks if user is the creator of the lobby and is authenticated

-POST /v1/trivia/{triviaID}/messages
-- Inserts the message body and the creator of the message into the messaging microservice
+- changes the settings of the lobbies using the passed options encoded as json

-GET /v1/trivia/{triviaID}/message
-- Returns all messages for the request trivia game, along with their creators

-POST /v1/sessions
-- Validate and insert the provided user into the session store

-DELETE /v1/sessions
-- Remove the provided user from the session store
+- Requires JSON object with:
+    - an int representing the number of questions
+    - an int representing the max players to allow
+    - an int representing the category to select
+    - a string representing the difficulty (easy, medium, hard)
+- a 400 is returned if the data is invalid
+- a 200 is returned on success
+    - additionally, a message is sent to the RabbitMQ type "lobby-update" containing the new lobby struct

-We will also utilize the API endpoints we defined in assignments throughout the quarter for signing users up, storing session information for active users, and sending/receiving messages.
+We will also utilize the API endpoints we defined in assignments throughout the quarter for signing users up, storing session information for active users, and sending/receiving messages via websockets.